 No legal proceedings have occurred over the past ten years involving the General Partner's executive officers ("persons") that would be material to an evaluation of the ability or integrity of such persons.
-Such legal proceedings include, but are not limited to: bankruptcy proceedings (including entities over which the person(s) had responsibility; criminal proceedings (but not including traffic violations and other minor offenses); certain orders, judgments and decrees enjoining or limiting such persons from certain activities involving securities and commodities, among other business activities; any finding by a court or the CFTC in a civil action that the person violated Federal or State securities or commodities laws; any Federal or State judicial or administrative order, judgment, decree, or finding relating to an alleged violation of any Federal or State securities or commodities law or regulation or any law or regulation respecting financial institutions or insurance companies including an injunction, order of restitution, civil money penalty or cease-and-desist order, or any law or regulation prohibiting mail or wire fraud in connection with a business entity; or a sanction or order of any self-regulatory organization, any registered entity, or any equivalent exchange, association, entity or organization that has disciplinary authority over its members or persons associated with a member.
+Such legal proceedings include, but are not limited to: bankruptcy proceedings (including entities over which the person(s) had responsibility; criminal proceedings (but not including traffic violations and other minor offenses); certain orders, judgments and decrees enjoining or limiting such persons from certain activities involving securities and commodities, among other business activities; any finding by a court or the CFTC in a civil action that the person violated Federal or State securities or commodities laws; any Federal or State judicial or administrative order, judgment, decree, or finding relating to an alleged violation of any Federal or State securities or commodities laws; any federal or state securities or insurance companies including an injunction, order of restitution, civil money penalty or cease-and-desist order, or any law or regulation prohibiting mail or wire fraud in connection with a business entity; or a sanction or order of any self-regulatory organization, any registered entity, or any equivalent exchange, association, entity or organization that has disciplinary authority over its members or persons associated with a member.